EvanMeyer36/sc2-aibot/README.md

 ![ImprovedTerranBot Logo](https://i.ibb.co/4tkNJLj/2f08e8d2-76f9-448f-9445-cb7fd483b657.webp)

 This repository contains the code for **ImprovedTerranBot**, a custom bot for StarCraft II using the [python-sc2](https://github.com/BurnySc2/python-sc2) library.
-The bot is designed to manage the Terran faction, build structures, expand, and control an army to defeat a computer opponent.
+The bot is designed to manage the Terran faction, build structures, expand, and control an army to defeat computer opponents.

 ## Features